- Dates28 October – 02 November

 Delegates can engage with the conference for two, three, four, or all six days!
-Numerous CTBUH Committee and Leader meetings – as well as on-site registration and workshops – will occur on Monday 28 October.
+Numerous CTBUH Committee and Leader meetings—as well as on-site registration and workshops—will occur on Monday 28 October.
 The core conference of speaker and poster presentations, regional rooms, panel discussions and social networking events will occur on Tuesday 29 & Wednesday 30 October.
-Three on-site, stand-alone “symposiums,” as well as “off-site programs” across numerous tall building and urban venues in Chicago will take place on Thursday 31 October.
+Three stand-alone “symposiums,” as well as “off-site programs” across numerous tall building and urban venues in Chicago will take place on Thursday 31 October.
 Then, for those wanting to travel on to see the very best of urban development in other cities in North America, there will be 1.5 days of regional city programs in various cities in the United States and surrounding countries.

 We thus stand at a critical juncture in time, amidst major change in the typological status of tall buildings, the cities they call home, and the people that inhabit them.
 The 10th World Congress, Chicago,4 will directly address critical issues in the future progression of our cities, drawing the most important lessons from the past.
-All relevant issues – including urban planning and infrastructure; smart technology/automation; resilience and climate change; passive environmental strategies; tall timber structural systems; modular construction; inter-/intra-building transportation; the future of the workplace; building modeling; and many others – will be embraced.
+All relevant issues—including urban planning and infrastructure; smart technology/automation; resilience and climate change; passive environmental strategies; tall timber structural systems; modular construction; inter-/intra-building transportation; the future of the workplace; building modeling; and many others—will be explored.

-The Congress will also embrace a number of Regional Rooms, encapsulating a geographic audit of the best developments happening in each region around the world.
+The Congress will also host a number of Regional Rooms, encapsulating a geographic audit of the best developments in each region around the world.
 In addition, there will be major Program Tracks on themes relating to the overall conference theme, encompassing the core-conference presentations and panel discussions, exploring topics in depth.
-And, in the Council’s 50th year, there will be several special events leading up to the Congress and at the event itself, marking this important occasion.
-These include the formal Congress / 50th Anniversary Dinner, the establishment of a new CTBUH Landmarks committee, with the first Tall Building Landmarks announced, and a call amongst members to determine the 50 most innovative tall buildings of the past 50 years, and the top 50 innovations likely to arise over the next 50 years.
+And, being the Council’s 50th year, there will be several special events leading up to the Congress and at the event itself, marking this important occasion.
+These include the formal Congress / 50th Anniversary Dinner; the establishment of a new CTBUH Landmarks committee, with the first Tall Building Landmarks announced; and a call amongst members to determine the 50 most innovative tall buildings of the past 50 years, and the top 50 innovations likely to arise over the next 50 years.